Introduction

 Assizing of instruments;

-On Request Calibration;
+On Request Calibration of instruments;

-Certificate of Suitability;
+Granting of Certificate of Suitability;

 Investigation of complaint;